 - Respond to your inquiries and fulfill your requests

-- Send you administrative information, including information regarding any solutions or tools we provide on our website and changes to our terms, conditions and policies
+- Send you administrative information, including information regarding any solutions or tools we provide on our Digital Tools and changes to our terms, conditions and policies

-- Allow you to share data from a tool or solution we provide on our website to your friends
+- Allow you to share data from a tool or solution we provide on our Digital Tools to your friends

-- Personalize your experience on our website by presenting products or offers tailored to you
+- Personalize your experience on our Digital Tools by presenting products or offers tailored to you

 - Send you communications related to our benefits offered through your health plan and, if you choose to opt in, related marketing promotions

-In addition, we may use personal information you submit to our website to create aggregated, anonymous data, which we’ll use to tailor our site to your interests, develop new features, and monitor the usage of our site.
+In addition, we may use personal information you submit to our Digital Tools to create aggregated, anonymous data, which we’ll use to tailor our site to your interests, develop new features, and monitor the usage of the Digital Tools.
 We may perform statistical analyses of these aggregate data and disclose the results as permitted by law.

 How We Handle Your Protected Health Information

-We don’t use or disclose any PHI you submit to our website or our tools and services unless it’s required or permitted under federal and state laws that apply to us or our website.
+We don’t use or disclose any PHI you submit using our Digital Tools unless it’s required or permitted under federal and state laws that apply to us or the Digital Tools.
+Further, EDH will only gather your PHI if authorized electronically or in writing.

 These laws closely regulate how we may handle your PHI.
-Under these laws, we’re permitted to use and disclose your PHI to support the services we provide on this website, as well as our offline business functions.
+Under these laws, we’re permitted to use and disclose your PHI to support our provision of the SurgeryPlus benefit and related services, including the Services, as well as our offline business functions.

 We may disclose your PHI to our agents or business associates who perform various functions on our behalf, but we require these third-parties to agree in writing to safeguard your PHI appropriately.
 We don’t sell or rent your PHI to third-parties.